 Automatic sport recognition

-The Alta, Alta HR, Charge 2, Blaze and Ionic feature multi-sport exercise tracking.
+The Alta, Alta HR, Charge 2, Versa and Ionic feature multi-sport exercise tracking.
 They know when you're cycling, running, hiking or playing sports including football, tennis and basketball.
 They will also recognise aerobic workouts such as Zumba, cardio-kickboxing and dance workouts, and log the workout in the Fitbit app along with an exercise summary.

 Reminder to Move